line/armeria/site/src/sphinx/client-thrift.rst

     // You can also wait until the call is finished.
     String reply = future.get();

-The example above introduces a new class called ThriftCompletableFuture_.
+The example above introduces a new class called :api:`ThriftCompletableFuture`.
 It is a subtype of Java 8 CompletableFuture_ that implements Thrift AsyncMethodCallback_.
-Once passed as a callback of an asynchronous Thrift call, ThriftCompletableFuture_ will complete itself when the reply is received or the call fails.
+Once passed as a callback of an asynchronous Thrift call, :api:`ThriftCompletableFuture` will complete itself when the reply is received or the call fails.
 You'll find it way more convenient to consume the reply than AsyncMethodCallback_ thanks to the rich set of methods provided by CompletableFuture_.

 You can also use the builder pattern for client construction: